 - Four island pass including Paros, Naxos, Ios, and Santorini.

-You should also not underestimate travel time between the islands.
+You should also not underestimate the travel time between the islands.
 Many are spread out across the Mediterranean and can take a while to reach – particularly if you’re traveling between the different island clusters.

 Where to stay when Greek island hopping

 What makes Greece such a great country is the fact that there are various accommodation types and styles for all travelers.
 One quick Google search and you will immediately notice that accommodation options across the Greek islands range from chic designer hotels and large resorts to rustic guesthouses and quaint B&Bs.
 You can expect the white-washed circular buildings built on hillsides with the most spectacular views of the more touristy islands.